Long Danau

 Long Danau is a longhouse settlement in the Marudi division of Sarawak, Malaysia.
 It lies approximately 615.3 km east-north-east of the state capital Kuching.

-The longhouse is about three hour’s trek from Ramadu Long Danau has a good reputation with travellers, with good food and a chief who speaks English.
+The longhouse is about three hours' trek from Ramadu Long Danau has a good reputation with travellers, with good food and a chief who speaks English.

 The Bornean Horseshoe Bat (Rhinolophus borneensis) has been observed in Long Danau.